• Skip to primary navigation

 What spices go with sweet potato mash?

 Sweet potato is a great canvas for flavor.
-You can keep it classic and flavor it with herbs like thyme, sage or rosemary or jazz things up by flavoring it with curry spices like turmeric, coriander, cumin and cardamom.
+You can keep it classic and flavor it with herbs like thyme, sage or rosemary or jazz things up by flavoring it with curry spices like ground cinnamon, turmeric, coriander, cumin and cardamom.
 Smoked paprika, oregano and cayenne pepper all work well too.

 Making ahead and storing

-The finished sweet potato mash can be kept covered in the fridge for a 1-2 days but to make it even further in advance, steam and mash the sweet potatoes without the butter and cream.
+The finished sweet potato mash can be kept covered in the fridge for 1-2 days but to make it even further in advance, steam and mash the sweet potatoes without the butter and cream.
 This way the sweet potatoes can be kept covered in the fridge for up to 7 days.
-Simply add melted butter and cream to the sweet potatoes and heat over medium-low heat in a saucepan.
+Simply add melted butter and cream to the sweet potatoes and heat over medium-low heat in a large saucepan.

 Maple butter mashed sweet potatoes